QuantEcon/lecture-python.myst/lectures/cass_fiscal.md

     return sol.x.reshape((S + 1, 2))
 ```

-Below are the results for the same experiments using the second method.

 This method does not have numerical stability issues, so `mp.mpf` is not necessary.

 We leave the experiments for you to replicate using the second method.